ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: The `Private Data` contains all the header/metadata packets before the first data packet as defined in [@!I-D.ietf-cellar-flac].
 These include the first header packet containing only the word `fLaC` as well as all metadata packets.

+### A_MLP

+Codec ID: A_MLP

+Codec Name: Meridian Lossless Packing / MLP

+Description: A lossless audio codec used in DVD-Audio discs.
+The format is similar to Dolby TrueHD ((#a-truehd)) but with less channels.

 ### A_MPC

 Codec ID: A_MPC